Do you want to be a better defensive shooter?

 These tools will make it a lot easier to train and ensure you get the most out of your training.

-A shot timer is an invaluable tool to track your skills and ability to shoot.
+A shot timer is an invaluable tool for tracking your skills and ability to shoot.

 A shot timer also adds stress to your shooting, making you work to overcome that stress.

-If you can’t afford a shot timer there are a number of apps that function decent enough.
+If you can’t afford a shot timer, there are several apps that function decent enough.
 They aren’t perfect, but they’re better than nothing.

 See our round-up of the Best Shot Timers!

 While just about any target can work, I prefer targets that resemble an actual opponent.
-This makes it easy to determine how I’d deal with an actual defensive situation.
+This makes it easy to determine how I’d deal with a real defensive situation.